Institute for Theatre Journalism and Advocacy (ITJA)

 ITJA challenges writers to embrace the technology and social media areas that are rapidly changing the field by writing blogs, previews, and reviews, as well as responding orally in the form of interviews, vlogs, and podcasts.
 Students interested in writing, criticism, or literary management are encouraged to register for this program.
 Whether you hope to become a professional arts journalist or just love talking and writing about theater, ITJA is a fantastic Festival opportunity.

 All students from the region are eligible to participate in ITJA.
 A student does not need to be nominated by a respondent or faculty member.
-The most important attributes participants share is a love of theatre, the ability to communicate, and a desire to use their skills to help contribute to the development of strong theatre.
+The most important attributes participants share are a love of theatre, the ability to communicate, and a desire to use their skills to help contribute to the development of strong theatre.
 Students must be enrolled at an institution at the time of the program or have graduated within the last year.

 How to Participate:

-The selection process for this program and the subsequent national scholarship to attend the National Critics Institute at the Eugene O’Neill Theater Center will take place after the virtual program.
-To be considered for the national program, students should complete the three ITJA assignments and submit them for consideration.
-The assignments are the same across regions and the virtual programming.
+Region 5 will name an ITJA Fellow.
+To be considered for the national program, students must complete the three ITJA assignments and submit them for consideration.
+The assignments are the same across regions.

 Session One

 An introduction to arts journalism, outlining the wider importance and potential impact of producing stories that accurately respond to a piece of theater while holistically advocating for the industry and the art form.
-An ITJA guest artist (or Ashley Lee, in the virtual program) will present an accessible method to brainstorming story ideas that would be enjoyable for a young journalist to explore and engaging for others to read.
-Assignment: See one of three productions (options TBD) and send in three pitches for stories based on the work.
+An ITJA guest artist will present an accessible method for brainstorming story ideas that would be enjoyable for a young journalist to explore and engaging for others to read.

 Session Two